xiaotushaoxia/ctxutils/README.md

 ### AfterFunc Example:

-doc in context.AfterFunc says "If the caller needs to know whether f is completed,  it must coordinate with f explicitly." so I add it
+> If the caller needs to know whether f is completed,  it must coordinate with f explicitly. ——doc in context.AfterFunc

+so I add it

 ```go